GavinHuttley/tib/source/molevol/substitution_models.rst

 .. [#] This is not a strict requirement of continuous-time Markov processes.

 The multiplicative construction of the rate matrices also provides guidance for interpreting parameter estimates from a model.
-Parameters whose estimate is <1 are reducing the instantaneous rate of change compared to the other elements in the model.
+Parameters whose estimate is <1 are reducing the instantaneous rate of change for the substitutions they influence compared to the remainder.
 The converse applies when they are > 1.

 As you will see below, we typically define one exchangeability parameter as the reference parameter, setting it to the value 1.
 This effectively means that all other exchangeability parameters are relative to this term.
 Which parameter is chosen to be the reference is arbitrary.
 This strategy is used to allow including a time parameter in our models of sequence evolution.